annu12340/Salesforce/employee-app/README.md

 2. The channel IDs in the environment variables are correct
 3. The bot has the necessary permissions (scopes)
 4. Socket Mode is enabled and the app is running
+5. For AgentForce functionality, ensure the Salesforce API credentials are correctly configured

 ## Dependencies